Recognition of same-sex unions in Israel: Foreign marriages

+2006 Supreme Court ruling

-Same-sex marriages performed abroad in a jurisdiction where such marriages are legal can be recorded with the Administration of Border Crossings, Population and Immigration, according to a November 2006 High Court of Justice ruling which defined such records as strictly "for statistical purposes", thereby avoiding official recognition of same-sex marriages by the state.
+Same-sex marriages performed abroad in a jurisdiction where such marriages are legal can be recorded with the Administration of Border Crossings, Population and Immigration, according to a November 2006 ruling by the High Court of Justice.
 The case was filed by five male Israeli couples married in Canada who sought recognition of their marriage back home in Israel.
 The court ruled 6–1 that the government must register same-sex marriages performed abroad.
 One of the plaintiffs said, "I am glad we won and got what we wanted to achieve in this petition, which was the basic right to be registered as married by the Israeli Ministry of Interior, just as any couple marrying abroad does and takes it for granted."
 Lawyers for the couples cited a Supreme Court case from 1962 that the government must register civil marriages performed abroad.
-LGBT advocates welcomed the court decision.
+LGBTQ advocates welcomed the court decision.
 It was strongly condemned by Orthodox Jewish politicians, however, including by United Torah Judaism MK Moshe Gafni, who called the ruling "the destruction of the family unit in the state of Israel".

 In December 2012, a family court in Ramat Gan granted a married same-sex couple a legal divorce.
 This was the first decision of its kind, setting a non-binding precedent.

 In December 2016, Attorney General Avichai Mandelblit instructed the Interior Ministry to consider applications for citizenship by same-sex and opposite-sex couples equally under the same terms.
-The same-sex spouse of an Israeli citizen will now be able to claim Israeli citizenship after the same interval as an opposite-sex spouse.
+The same-sex spouse of an Israeli citizen is now able to claim Israeli citizenship after the same interval as an opposite-sex spouse.
 Previously, same-sex couples had to wait up to seven years, and would generally only be granted permanent residency rather than citizenship.
 The process was far easier for opposite-sex couples.
 The decision came in response to a lawsuit filed with the High Court of Justice by the Israeli Gay Fathers Association.

 In June 2020, officials in Tel Aviv-Yafo Municipality announced they would register interfaith and cohabiting same-sex couples as married.
 Mayor Ron Huldai said the move makes those who register eligible for housing tax discounts as well as easing enrollment of their children in public daycares and schools.
 The move was widely regarded as a protest against the government's refusal to legalize civil marriage.
 In November 2020, officials in Ramat Gan made a similar announcement.
-Mayor Carmel Sharma said the measure had been approved almost unanimously by the city administration, and that it would permit same-sex couples who married abroad to register as married on city documents and be treated on par with married couples for tax and other purposes.
+Mayor Carmel Shama said the measure had been approved almost unanimously by the city administration, and that it would permit same-sex couples who married abroad to register as married on city documents and be treated on par with married couples for tax and other purposes.